YantraMultiPhysics/Yantra_Legacy/README.rst

 Ravi A. Patel

-Post Doctoral Researcher

-Laboratory for waste Management (`LES`_)

-Paul sherrer institute  (`PSI`_)

-Villigen, Switzerland

-email (work): ravi-ajitbhai.patel@psi.ch

 email (personal): ravee.a.patel@gmail.com

 Installation
 ++++++++++++
-Currently developemental version for *Yantra* 1.0.0 is available.
+Currently yantra is in developmental stage.
 Therefore it advised not to install it completely.
 Use following commands to build the FORTRAN extensions in place so that Yantra can be ran from downloaded directory